iPlatform-ZA/backend-developer-assessment/README.md

 			"numberOfPages": "1"
 	}
 ```

+The search criteria will be used to search the SQL Server database.
+The ```page_number``` and ```page_size``` parameters are used for the pagination of the search results.

+The search should return all artist whose name or alias starts with the search criteria.
+The search should also return pagination information allowing for paging through the search results.

+The Excel spreadsheet in the docs folder contains information about 16 artists.
+The data in the spreasheet needs to be imported into a SQL Server database and used when searching for artists

 *	```/artist/<artist_id>/releases``` as a GET.
 This endpoint will return all the releases for a selected artist where the artist_id uniquely identifies an artist in the SQL Server database and MusicBrainz API